By Michael Rank

 • The copy I bought in Yanji came with a band around it advertising Haruki Murakami’s 1Q84, which had just been published in Chinese and which it says pays homage to Nineteen Eighty-four 向乔治 奥威尔 1984 致敬。

 • Incidentally – nothing to do with China or Chinese – but I don’t think it’s widely appreciated just what a tragic figure Orwell is.
 He died at the age of 46, his first wife, Eileen O’Shaughnessy, died on the operating table aged 39, only a few months after they had adopted a baby boy, Richard Horatio Blair, and Orwell married his second wife Sonia Browell on his deathbed in University College Hospital.
 He died less than three months later.

 • On a personal note, may I add that in the early 1960s I lived on Vicarage Road, Henley-on-Thames, where Orwell lived as a small boy with his mother and sister in 1907.
-Oh, and I regularly visit the Royal Free Hospital in Hampstead, opposite which is a cafe with a plaque that notes that it was once a bookshop in which Orwell worked in the early 1930s.
-It’s not a raffish, writerly sort of cafe either but part of a well-known chain – I don’t think George would be impressed.
+Oh, and I regularly visit the Royal Free Hospital in Hampstead, opposite which is a cafe with a plaque, damaged unfortunately, that notes that it was once a bookshop in which Orwell worked in the early 1930s.
+The report in the Telegraph assumes the portrait that formed part of the plaque was stolen, but a posting on the Orwell Society‘s website suggests that the damage was the result of bad weather rather than vandalism.
+It’s not a raffish, writerly sort of cafe I’m afraid, but part of a well-known chain – I don’t think George would have approved.
 And speaking of the Royal Free, there’s a porter who works there whom I see every time I visit called Winston Smith.